Generated meadow-and-canyon river scene representing the Portneuf River near Pocatello in Idaho, not an exact location photo

 The best official lower-river access anchor near Pocatello for scouting and short floating or wading plans.

-Lava Hot Springs upper corridor
+Lava Hot Springs upper area

 The cleaner trout-focused reference area when you want colder water and are prepared to follow the seasonal rule split.